 Thatcher had little interest in the arts.
 Crucially, this alienated the whole of Britain's "luvvie" theatrical establishment - and Streep would have cottoned on to that.
 She also had little sense of humour which meant that on the rare occasions she tried to emphasise her human side (on chat shows) she came across as awkward, remote and forced.
 A British equivalent of Reagan, on the other hand, would probably have disarmed criticism, so making the "bitter" pills easier to swallow.

-Moving on Thatcher was also controversial simply because she got things done.
+Thatcher was also controversial simply because she got things done.
 Most politicians just muddle through and appease their own vested interests while peering at the opinion polls out of the corner of their eyes.

 Yet she was never as right-wing as her critics made out.
 Their pretence that she was somehow "Attila the Hen" is just a ruse to ratchet politics back to the Left and damn social democrats like Tony Blair who refused to reverse her counter-revolution.